 Pi

 At the end of 2025, I canceled my Claude Code subscription and switched back entirely to OpenAI’s Codex.
 There, I immediately started using Pi as my harness—a good explanation of an agent harness (The Anatomy of an Agent Harness)—and I’ve never regretted it.
 Check out Pi.
 It took me a while to grasp the power of this harness’s simplicity.
 I liked Mario’s idea of modifying the harness rather than changing my own workflow.
 With its extensions and features, it’s very easy to adapt to your own needs.
 The tree functionality is also fantastic.
 If you realize you’re going in the wrong direction, you can jump back with /tree and regain your context.
-The small system prompt is also simply great compared to the enterprise harness eg. Copilot CLI, which takes up 11% of my context window immediately after starting a session with Opus and I don't know why.
+The small system prompt is also great compared to the enterprise harness e.g., Copilot CLI, which takes up 11% of my context window immediately after starting a session with Opus and I don't know why.

 Workflows

 At the beginning of the year, I started using Plan.md as a changelog and Architecture.md to document my architectural notes.
-The files have been referenced by the “AGENTS.md”, so that the agents would be updated to the latest version upon startup.
+The files have been referenced by the “AGENTS.md”, so the agents would be updated with the latest context on startup.
 I chose this approach to avoid the “Shit Zone”, which starts at about 40% of the context used.
 Normally, I would restart the session when I approached this limit and tell the agents to read the markdown files to find out what was going on.
 However, with longer projects, you still run into problems, because Plan.md and Architecture.md keep getting longer.
 You can split them into multiple markdown files, but in my opinion, that ultimately makes things very confusing.

 Last month, I changed my workflow again and stopped writing markdown files for planning and architecture.
 Since agents are extremely efficient at reading code, I wrote an extension for Pi to thoroughly examine the codebase I want to check out.
-I got this idea from this talk by Lukas Meijer Love letter to pi and expanded on it with ideas from this great talk by Matt Pocock at AI Engineer Europe Software Fundamentals Matter More Than Ever.
+I got this idea from this talk by Lukas Meijer Love letter to Pi and expanded on it with ideas from this great talk by Matt Pocock at AI Engineer Europe Software Fundamentals Matter More Than Ever.
 I’ve also started using a to-do and answer extension extensively.
-(Which are custom extensions in pi) Once things are clear and I’m on the same page with the agent, I begin implementation with new sessions and have them work on the todos.
+(Which are custom extensions in Pi) Once things are clear and I’m on the same page with the agent, I begin implementation with new sessions and have them work on the todos.
 You have to be aware that all these things come with problems and drawbacks.
-The amount of generated code and the amount you have to review is enormous and can be very taxing, at least on my brain, and I sometimes tend to accept what the agent tells me, which I really shouldn’t do, but my brain can’t resist
+The amount of generated code and the amount you have to review is enormous and can be very taxing, at least on my brain, and I sometimes tend to accept what the agent tells me, which I really shouldn’t do, but my brain can’t resist.

 Slowing down